Construction Updates

 In accordance with the lease between the City of Hoboken and NY Waterway for its temporary operations at the former Union Dry Dock site (901 Sinatra Drive), NY Waterway will begin constructing approved site alterations within their leasehold area of the site.
 The initial construction work as part of the project will involve electrical improvements.

 In accordance with the license agreement between the City of Hoboken and NJDEP, NJDEP and its contractor, EE Cruz, for the RBD-HR project will be using a portion of the former Union Dry Dock Site (901 Sinatra Drive) for equipment and materials storage.
-No traffic management is scheduled for the week of May 13, 2024.

 No items found.